 We use HAY!
 Straws® which are 100% biodegradable, gluten free, all natural straws made from hay!
 Cool hay?
 (Im a dad of 2 young boys sorry)

-The cafe is lit by mostly sunlight in the day through our massive garage doors and windows and skylights.
+Our airy cafe is lit by mostly sunlight in the day through our massive garage doors, windows and skylights.
 What very little light we need from bulbs is all LED.

-Our Roaster runs off of natural gas, unfortunately this is the only way to do it at this time, as we have not found a roaster that can produce good tasting results that runs any other way.
-Again, not perfect.
+Our Roaster runs off of natural gas - unfortunately this is the only way to do it at this time, as we have not found a roaster that can produce good tasting results that runs any other way.
+Again, not perfect, but we're keeping an eye out for the latest and greatest!

-We would love to start donating the chaff and coffee grounds consistently to a local farmer, is that you?
-Email us!
+We would love to start donating excess chaff and coffee grounds consistently to a local farmer.
+If that's you, or someone you know, fire off an email to email@example.com!

-Coffee chaff which is a waste product of the roasting, we would love to donate to local farms for mulch in hen houses or composted when there is excess.
+Currently, this stuff is going into the compost, but we would love to donate to local farms for mulch in hen houses or for composting.
 Again, if you or someone you know needs this, please, contact us!